You'll love this creamy Mexican wet burrito recipe!

 - 3 Tablespoons taco seasoning mix (here's my simple recipe for taco seasoning mix)

-- Refried beans (I used these organic soaked refried black beans)
+- 1-2 cans refried beans, depends on how much you like (I used these organic soaked refried black beans)

 Ingredients for sauce: